 Cosmetic aesthetic surgery isn’t recommended for people with BDD.
 It’s unlikely to treat BDD and may even make symptoms worse in some people.

-Results from a literature review showed poor outcomes in people with BDD following cosmetic surgery.
+Results from showed poor outcomes in people with BDD following cosmetic surgery.
 The researchers concluded that it can even be dangerous for people with BDD to receive cosmetic surgery for aesthetic reasons.
 Another study found that people with BDD who received rhinoplasty, or nose surgery, were less satisfied than people without BDD who received a similar surgery.

 There’s still a lot that researchers don’t understand about BDD, but it’s important to seek treatment from a trained professional.
 With a treatment plan, you and your doctor can manage your condition.